jackbibby1/E-West/README.md

 # E-West Immunity 2023
-Scripts and data from the paper: "CD4 T cell intrinsic arginase 1 controls the kinetics of Th1 induction and contraction" in Immunity
+Scripts and data from the paper: "CD4 T cell intrinsic arginase 1 controls the kinetics of Th1 induction and contraction" in Immunity.
+For more information, see the paper:

 This repo contains: